 I explored some other options and fell in love with the antique look of Turkish rugs.
 Of course, actual antique rugs are even more stunning, but I wasn’t willing to risk ruining an antique with spilled food.
 The reproductions are beautiful and fit in well with a traditional or modern farmhouse look.
 I picked so many favorites that I thought I’d share them with you all!
 Continue reading →

 Thank you to Moen for sponsoring this post.
 As always, all opinions are my own.
-May contain affiliate links.
+Contains affiliate links.

 It’s no secret that I’ve hated our bathroom since day 1.
 Dingy beige tile that’s falling apart and missing in places, a broken medicine cabinet, and a generic laminate vanity… It doesn’t exactly have the farmhouse charm that this old house deserves.

 I’d love to do a full gut remodel in the future featuring a claw foot tub, a beautiful tile floor, and beadboard that matches the original stuff in our kitchen, but that’s likely years away.
 We finally decided we couldn’t live with this ugly little room anymore and set aside a weekend for a quick makeover to transform it into a light, bright farmhouse style bathroom.

 Our #1 priority is getting rid of the dingy square tiles on the walls.
 I believe it dates to the 60s or 70s, and I feel a tad guilty getting rid of something that’s been part of our house for that long, but man… it’s bad.
 Tiles are missing or broken in places, and previous owners already removed them from the other side of the room.
 (Now if they were 1950s pink tiles, that would be another story entirely.
 You better believe I’d be keeping those!).